 This means that it is possible to settle a car loan earlier — like paying it off four years into a seven-year car loan — but you may not save a lot.
 Therefore, complying with the existing loan tenure may be a better option for some.

-How Do Lenders Calculate Interest for an Early Payment Scheme?
+How Do Financial Institutions Calculate Interest for an Early Payment Scheme?

 The formula for the Rule of 78 is quite tricky.
 As a result, some banking agencies in Singapore have derived a similar formula which is easier to understand, as it shifts the attention towards the remaining interest and not the remaining payable amount.